Skip to content

 Terminal window

-sudo yarn systemd restart
+sudo pnpm systemd restart

 Restarts both the main app and the worker.